ghorges/data_vs_architecture/README.md

 This installs all pinned dependencies from `uv.lock` (NumPy, pandas, scikit-learn, statsmodels, scipy, pymatgen, matplotlib, seaborn, etc.).

+**Typical install time:** approximately 3--5 minutes on a standard desktop with broadband internet, depending on dependency download speed.

+**Hardware:** No non-standard hardware required.
+All analyses run on a standard CPU; no GPU is needed.

 ## Data

 All inputs are publicly hosted and can be downloaded with the included script: